vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 Template_Company_Information_PDF/
 ```

 Next, we create sub-folders inside `Template_Company_Information_PDF/`, in order to group our PDFs by topic.
-This makes things more organized, and it also lets our Peakboard app figure out which category each PDF belongs to, and use that information to show the user the different PDF files in each category.
+This makes things more organized, and it also lets our Peakboard app see which category each PDF belongs to.

-Suppose we have three categories of PDFs:
+For our demo app, we have three categories of PDFs:
 * General announcements
 * Lunch menus
 * Shift schedules

-We create one sub-folder for each PDF category:
+So, we create one sub-folder for each PDF category:
 ```
 Template_Company_Information_PDF/
 ├── Announcements/